 1977 SEATTLE SLEW - I was living in Tennessee, where there was no horse racing.
 Still, I knew Seattle Slew was strong.
 He went off 1-to-2 in the Derby.
 He was Horse of the Year.
 He raced as a 4-year-old and beat Affirmed twice.

-2018 JUSTIFY - Trainer Bob Baffert won his second Triple Crown with Justify, joining Sunny Jim Fitzsimmons.
+2018 JUSTIFY - Trainer Bob Baffert won his second Triple Crown with Justify.
 Justify remained undefeated after the Belmont, having won all 6 of his races.
 He went off at 4-5 favorite and paid $3.60, $3.50 & $2.80.
-At 52, Mike Smith became the oldest jockey to win the Triple Crown.
+At 52, Mike Smith is the oldest jockey to win the Triple Crown.

 Kentucky Derbys of interest:

-1915 - Regret was the first filly to win the Derby, and only two fillies have won it since: Genuine Risk in 1980 and Winning Colors in 1988.
+1915 - Regret was the first filly to win the Derby, and only 2 have won it since: Genuine Risk in 1980 and Winning Colors in 1988.

-1933 - Brokers Tip beat Head Play in a spectacular finish during which the jockeys fought it out in the stretch.
+1933 - Brokers Tip beat Head Play in a race where the jockeys battled in the stretch.
 There was poking and hitting with a crop.
-Their fight continued in the jockey's room, and both men were eventually suspended.
-My dad was 10-years-old and told the story of how an older gentleman, hard of hearing, asked who the winner was.
+The fight continued in the jockey's room, and both men were suspended.
+My dad was 10-years-old and told the story of how an older man, hard of hearing, asked who won.
 When told, he replied, "She broke her hip?"

-1969 - Majestic Prince won the first 2 legs of the Triple Crown only to falter in the Belmont.
+1969 - Majestic Prince won the first 2 legs of the Triple Crown only to lose the Belmont.
 A friend and I were at Churchill Downs the day he won.
 I went to place a bet and when I returned, my friend was not to be found.
-He had gotten into a fight and ended up listening to the race in jail.
-In jail, he met a man arrested for nearly hitting President Nixon's limo.
+He had gotten into a fight and ended up listening to the race from jail.
+In jail, he met a man arrested for almost hitting President Nixon's limo.

-1975 - I was at the Derby and won with Foolish Pleasure. so I was for him in his match race with the filly Ruffian.
+1975 - I was at the Derby and won with Foolish Pleasure.
+I was for him in the match race with the Ruffian.
 I was living in Nashville by that time.
-I thought Foolish Pleasure had taken off like a rocket ship only to learn that Ruffian had broken down.
-There is no way to know which horse would have won.
+I thought Foolish Pleasure had taken off like a rocket only to see that Ruffian had broken down.

 1 KENTUCKY DERBY - 1 1/4 miles

 The Kentucky Derby is run at Churchill Downs in Louisville, Kentucky, the first Saturday in May.
 Churchill Downs opened in 1875 and was named after the brothers who owned the land.
 The Twin Spires is its symbol.
 The Derby is called the Run for the Roses.
-I have been 9 times and hearing Stephen Foster's "My Old Kentucky Home" is an emotional experience.
+I have been 9 times.
+Hearing Stephen Foster's "My Old Kentucky Home" is an emotional experience.

 2 PREAKNESS - 1 3/16 miles